New Urban Communities Authority

-NUCA's main role is master developer of the 2.3 million feddans (acres) of state-owned land under its jurisdiction, subdividing it and laying trunk infrastructure, as well as constructing water and wastewater treatment plants, buildings for public schools, hospitals and government agencies.
+Since 1979, NUCA's main role is master developer of the 2.3 million feddans (acres) of state-owned land assigned to it over the years, subdividing it and laying trunk infrastructure, as well as constructing water and wastewater treatment plants, buildings for public schools, hospitals and government agencies.
 Through its city development agencies (jihaz tanmiyat al-madina), it sells land parcels to individuals and real estate developers for residential and other purposes.

 NUCA is also the regulator of the new urban communities under its jurisdiction.
 Its chairman, the Minister of Housing, Utilities and Urban Communities issues planning permits and oversees the communities, while the appointed city agency heads issue building permits and run the day-to-day affairs of functioning towns, as the new urban communities do not fall under regular local administration.
+Its headquarters are in Sheikh Zayed City in Greater Cairo.

 New communities

+Over the course of forty years, NUCA built 20 new towns and satellite cities across Egypt.
+Since 2014, it started planning a new batch of 37 fourth-generation towns cities spread over around 167,000 feddans of land, where by 2021 17 were under construction.

 New Communities not under NUCA's administration: